larson-group/clubb_release/utilities/readme.txt

 There is also a script which reads NetCDF files into MATLAB, which may be useful as a model for NetCDF (MexCDF/MexNC)-based programs you may write.

+The CLUBBStandardsCheck.pl perl script can be used to check source files to determine if they follow certain coding practices which are meant to be enforced for CLUBB source files.
+This script was written by Joshua Fasching.